technosaurus/gameswf/tu-testbed/dumbuild/README.txt

 # ./dmb [options] [target-name]

  ----
-Options:
+The target is found by looking for a build.dmb file in the specified target's path, and then looking for the named target within that build.dmb.
+For example:

+  dmb libs/base/math

+will try to parse the file \"libs/base/build.dmb\" for a target named \"math\", and build it according to the target's specification.
+If not specified, the default target is \"default\".

+options include:

+  -h           Print usage.

   -C <dir>     Change to the specified directory before starting work.
                This should have the effect of invoking dmb from that directory.

-  -c <config>   Specify the name of a build configuration (i.e. compiler & mode)
+  -c <config>  Specify the name of a build configuration (i.e. compiler
-                Supplied configurations in the default root.dmb include gcc-debug
+               & mode).
+Supplied configurations in the default root.dmb include
+                  gcc-debug
                   gcc-release
                   vc8-debug
                   vc8-release
 	                 vc9-debug
 	                 vc9-release
+               If not specified, the default configuration is
+               \"default\", which tries to do some auto-detection for an appropriate build configuration.

   -r           Rebuild all, whether or not source files have changed.

   -v           Verbose.
 Does a lot of extra logging.

+  --test       Run internal unit tests.

+The project root directory is located by searching upward from the current directory for a file named \"root.dmb\".  root.dmb may contain project-wide defaults.
+Target paths may be specified in relation to the project root.

+The build output goes in <project-root>/dmb-out/<config-name>
  ----

-The output goes in dmb-out/&lt;config-name&gt;/

 Without any options, "dmb" builds the target "default" using the default configuration "default".